ricsirigu/ricsirigu.github.io/src/data/experiences/experience-3/index.md

 endDate: 'Nov 2018'
 ---

-Refined and extended microservices infrastructure using Scala, Akka, and Lagom.
-Contributed to backend reliability and architectural improvements.
+Contributed to backend reliability and architectural improvements by evolving a microservices-based platform built with Scala, Akka, and Lagom.